deekshitasriyaak/Lexikon/README.md

    v) to get an analysis on the tone of the text

-6. It provides an option for the user to change the fonts and size of the text.
+6. It provides an option for the user to change the fonts' size, style and also bold, italics ,underline and strike through the text.

 7. It has a chat-bot which interacts with the user.